Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Specify the language for voice using ISO 639-1 code (default: auto)
 #voice-language: en

-##Specify the voice input device name used for recording (default: system default)
+## Specify the input device name for voice recording
-voice-input-device: xxx
+#voice-input-device: xxx
 ```
 <!--[[[end]]]-->